outlyerapp/packs/java/README.md

 ```
 JMX_URL = 'service:jmx:rmi:///jndi/rmi://localhost:9090/jmxrmi'
+JMX_USERNAME = ''
+JMX_PASSWORD = ''
 ```

+*NOTE: You only need to set the username and password if authentication is enabled for your JMX URL*

 If you don't know the JMX_URL you can use the jmxquery.jar to list all the local JVM's with their connection URLs by running the following command on your Linux server: